nathancfox/single-cell-database/docs/scdb_spec_working.md

 indicates that the data is available, but unusable, as opposed to data that is missing, but might be filled in by inquiring with the authors.

+All fields must have a "all\_missing" attribute associated with them.
+This is True if the column is entirely missing ("-1") and False otherwise.
+This allows finding datasets with non-missing desired fields with constant lookup time.

 All fields may optionally have a "description" attribute associated with them.
 This provides any information needed to interpret the values of the field, not the generic description of the field itself (e.g. For the "condition" field, an appropriate "description" would be "postnatal day" for